Toru Wilson Koga

-On February 14, 1942, Toru signed his WWII Draft Registration card in Santa Clara County, Local Board 113.
-At the time he was age 20, living with his family at 139 S. Monterey Street in Gilroy, employed at the Togo Restaurant, and 5’6”, 175 lbs.
+On February 14, 1942, Tom signed his draft registration card in Santa Clara County, Local Board No. 113.
+At the time he was age 20, living with his family at 139 South Monterey Street in Gilroy, employed at the Togo Restaurant, and 5’6” tall, 175 pounds.

-On July 1, 1942, Toru and his family were moved from their home by government orders and sent to the Salinas Assembly Center prior to being sent to the internment camp known as Colorado River War Relocation Center (also called Poston) in Yuma County, Arizona.
+On July 1, 1942, Tom and his family were evacuated from their home by government orders and sent to the WCCA Salinas Assembly Center prior to being sent to the Colorado River War Relocation Center (also called Poston) in Yuma County, Arizona.
 Internment camp records indicate he had never been to Japan and had not attended Japanese language school.
 The records also show that he had worked in restaurants and aspired to work in the field of athletics – as an instructor, athlete, or official.

-He was released from Poston to enlist in the U.S. Army on June 18, 1944, in Phoenix, Arizona, and on August 4 he was sent to Fort Douglas, Utah, for induction into the Army [Note: Fort Douglas was the major Army induction center in the West.]
+He was released from Poston to enlist in the U.S. Army on June 18, 1944, in Phoenix, Arizona, and on August 4, he was sent to Fort Douglas, Utah for enlistment into the Army.
+[Note: Fort Douglas was the major Army induction center in the West.]

-After basic training, Toru was sent to join the 442nd RCT in Italy as a replacement to Company D. After participating in the Po Valley Campaign, he remained in Italy after V-E Day (May 8, 1945) and was part of the occupation forces stationed in Livorno (Leghorn).
-(Photo above taken in Livorno, inscribed to his father.)
+After basic training, Tom was sent to join the 442nd in Italy as a replacement to D Company.
+After participating in the Po Valley Campaign, he remained in Italy after V-E Day (May 8, 1945) and was part of the occupation forces stationed in Livorno.

 Tom was married on April 19, 1947, in Livorno to Bianca Rosa Soresina (born August 3, 1913, in Carpi, Modena Province, Italy).
 Their first posting was to San Francisco.
 On September 15, she arrived in New York on the troop ship USAT Blanche F. Sigman.
 Over the next 20 years, Tom was stationed at various posts, including Japan, Germany, Italy, France, and England.